JPMorgan profit rises 67 percent from a year earlier

-(Reuters) - JPMorgan Chase & Co (JPM.N) on Tuesday reported a 67 percent rise in fourth-quarter profit from a year ago, when it took a $2.4 billion charge due to an overhaul of the U.S. tax code.
+Jan 15 (Reuters) - JPMorgan Chase & Co on Tuesday reported a 67 percent rise in fourth-quarter profit from a year ago, when it took a $2.4 billion charge due to an overhaul of the U.S. tax code.

 The largest U.S. bank by assets said net income for the fourth quarter ended Dec.
 31 rose to $7.07 billion, or $1.98 per share, from $4.23 billion, or $1.07 per share, a year ago.